 Can I Go Back to Original Medicare?

 If you find that the Advantage program isn’t for you, there is a disenrollment period.
-From the beginning of the year to mid-February, you can choose to drop your Advantage plan and return to the Original Medicare plans A and B.

 - Pennsylvania (Philadelphia area)